The Edit

 Berkeley Square

-Berkeley Square gardens date back to the 1660s when Berkeley House was built for the first Lord Berkeley of Stratton.
-Set out in an oval shape, with four grass quarters formed by two dissecting gravel paths, Berkeley Square has a pump house with a Chinese-style roof in its centre, erected in around 1800.
-In one of the corners, there is a marble statue of a nymph pouring water into a basin, by sculptor Alexander Munro, donated by the third Marquess of Lansdowne, and on the eastern side, there is a bronze sculpture of Velazquez’s Reina Mariana by Spanish artist Manolo Valdes, which depicts the queen in a tightly encased bodice.
-The large London plane trees here are some of the oldest in London and date back almost 250 years.
+Berkeley Square gardens date back to the 1660s, when Berkeley House was built for the first Lord Berkeley of Stratton.
+In the centre, there’s a pump house with a Chinese-style roof in its centre, erected around 1800.
+In one of the corners, there’s a marble statue of a nymph pouring water into a basin, by sculptor Alexander Munro, and on the eastern side, there’s a bronze sculpture named Reina Mariana by Spanish artist Manolo Valdés.
+The large London plane trees here are some of the oldest in London, dating back almost 250 years.
+Look out for popular Instagram location, Annabel’s: overlooking Berkeley Square, this private members’ club is known for the maximalist installations on its façade.

 Grosvenor Square

 One of London’s biggest squares, Grosvenor Square boasts two and a half hectares of pristine lawns.
-Originally constructed by Sir Richard Grosvenor in 1726, the garden was a real sensation when it first opened, being the first of its kind in London.
-The garden is surrounded by a holly hedge, and there is a statue of Franklin D Roosevelt in the centre of the north side of the garden.
-Frequented by local residents and office workers, there are currently plans underway to create a further subterranean garden up to 50 metres across, in a bid to increase biodiversity.
+Originally constructed by Sir Richard Grosvenor in 1726, the garden was a real sensation when it first opened: the first of its kind in London.
+The garden is surrounded by a holly hedge, and there’s a statue of Franklin D Roosevelt in the centre of the north side of the garden.
+There are currently plans underway to create a further subterranean garden up to 50 metres across, in a bid to increase biodiversity.

 Hanover Square

-Laid out in the late 1710s, Hanover square was named in honour of George I and is today known for hosting performances of the London Handel Festival.
-After World War II, the gardens were re-landscaped with diagonal paths, and a pond with a fountain was introduced.
-The gardens, which cover around four acres of ground, have plenty of statues and sculptures; there is a huge bronze statue of William Pitt by Sir Francis Chantrey, which was erected in around 1831, and another more recent sculpture, from 2012, called Emergence, by David Breuer-Weil.
-It consists in craggy-looking figures resembling rough rock that relate to Adam’s origins from the earth.
+Laid out in the late 1710s, Hanover Square was named in honour of George I. After World War II, the gardens were re-landscaped with diagonal paths, and a pond with a fountain was introduced.
+The gardens cover around four acres of ground, dotted with statues and sculptures; there’s a huge bronze statue of William Pitt by Sir Francis Chantrey, erected in around 1831, and another more recent sculpture, from 2012, called Emergence, by David Breuer-Weil.
+Its craggy-looking figures, resembling rough rock, relate to Adam’s origins from the earth.

 Mount St Gardens

-Mayfair’s gardens are only a short walk away from The Dorchester.
+Mayfair’s gardens are only a short walk away from The Dorchester, our luxury hotel near Hyde Park.